MELDProject/meld_classifier/Harmonisation_new_site.md

 # Compute the harmonisation parameters for a new site/scanner

-This guidelines will explain how to compute the harmonisation parameters needed to predict lesions on patients from new epilepsy centres, new MRI scanners or updated T1 / FLAIR sequences that were not used to train the MELD classifier.
+This guideline explains how to compute the harmonisation parameters needed to predict lesions on patients from new epilepsy centres, new MRI scanners or updated T1 / FLAIR sequences that were not used to train the MELD classifier.

 Note:
 - Demographic information (e.g age and sex) will be required for this process.